bioinfo-chru-strasbourg/howard/docs/help.md

 >     --chunking_partitions=<chunking partitions> (default: None)
 >
->     Partitioning scheme to use when chunking is enabled,
+>     Partitioning scheme to use with 'parquet' chunking mode,
 >     defining how the input file is partitioned during chunking.
->     For example, setting this to '#CHROM' will partition the input file by chromosome.

 </small>